-- The only administrator authorized to log on via the local console on Stormshield Network appliances, and only during the installation of the firewall or for maintenance operations outside of normal production use. - · He is in charge of defining the profiles of other administrators, - Full access to the premises on which the firewall appliances are stored, and all interventions are performed under his supervision,

-Add an administrator This type of administrator can only manage temporary accounts defined on the for temporary accounts firewall (creating, modifying and deleting).
+- The only administrator authorized to log on via the local console on Stormshield Network appliances, and only during the installation of the firewall or for maintenance operations outside of normal production use. - · He is in charge of defining the profiles of other administrators, - Full access to the premises on which the firewall appliances are stored, and all interventions are performed under his supervision, an interventions are performed under his supervision, Administrator for temporary accounts This type of administrator can only manage temporary accounts defined on the firewall (creating, modifying and deleting).
+Administrator with access to sensitive data Such administrators can: access all logs by clicking on Restricted access to logs in order to enable the Full access to logs (sensitive data) privilege without having to enter an access code to view private data.
+Administrator without access to sensitive Such administrators can access all logs that do not contain sensitive data.
+To enable the Full access to logs (sensitive data) privilege, he must click on Restricted access to logs and enter the access code given to him in order to access private data